All Episodes

 It is not an admission or an indication of wrongful death.

-Salacia payments.
+Salacia payments?

-So can you use it in a sentence?
+Can you use it in a sentence?

 Huh?

-Uh what is this all about?
+What is this all about?

-And what is it all about to make payments to a family that makes claims that, oh yeah, that guy that was shot there, he was shot by the Marines.
+And what is it all about to make payments to a family that makes claims that, oh, yeah, that guy that was shot there, he was shot by the Marines.

 Oh, yeah, we saw him.

-We have fifty witnesses.
+We have 50 witnesses.

 And what is this stuff about murder by Marines?